ResearchOS/dagpiler/docs/terms.md

 The most common type of Runnable.
 Takes in data, processes it by executing the associated code, and outputs data.

 ### Runnable: Plot
 Runnable that visualizes data.
 Takes in data and metadata about the Plot, Axes, and PlotComponent to construct and save the plot.

+!!!info
-NOTE: Plots themselves do not have code associated with them.
+    Plots themselves do not have code associated with them, and so do not have an `exec`property.
 However, PlotComponents do.

 ### Runnable: PlotComponent
 !!!todo